Battle of Enogai: March to Enogai

+Assault on Enogai

 On 9 July, US forces began their advance to the mouth of the inlet, moving along higher ground west of the swamp they had run into the day before.
 In the process, they bypassed several villages, including Maranusa II, Baekineru, and Baevurana, where the Japanese had established strong defensive positions.
-While the soldiers held blocking positions to the south along the trial and secured Triri, the Marines launched the main assault on Enogai, beginning their approach from 07:00 hours with three raider companies and a fourth in reserve, supported by a heavy mortar bombardment and long range machine-gun preparatory fire prior to the attack.
-By 11:00 hours, the advance had reached Leland Lagoon.
-Around 15:00 hours, two Japanese machine guns opened up on the advancing Marines, prompting them to shake out with Companies A, B and C abreast and D in reserve.
+While the soldiers held blocking positions to the south along the trial and secured Triri, the Marines launched the main assault on Enogai, beginning their approach from 07:00 with three Raider companies and a fourth in reserve, supported by a heavy mortar bombardment and long range machine-gun preparatory fire prior to the attack.
+By 11:00, the advance had reached Leland Lagoon.
+Around 15:00, two Japanese machine guns opened up on the advancing Marines, prompting them to shake out with Companies A, B and C abreast and D in reserve.
 Attacking without indirect fire support, the Marines advanced as the Japanese reinforced Enogai.
 The fighting continued throughout the afternoon, with the Marines advancing cautiously over 1800 yd against stiff resistance, before the US commander decided to establish a night harbor.
 By this time only a small group of Japanese defenders remained, with US troops having been held up short of Enogai Point.

 Throughout the night, Liversedge made plans for an aerial resupply as his troops consumed the last of their combat rations, while the wounded—around 28 men—were treated in makeshift hospitals by doctors and corpsmen.
-The following day, several patrols were sent out before the US attack recommenced at 07:00 hours.
+On 10 July several patrols were sent out before the US attack recommenced at 07:00.
 At this time, three companies from the 1st Marine Raider Regiment were again committed, with one in reserve, while 60 mm mortars and plunging fire from machine guns provided fire support.
 Met by desultory small arms and light machine gun fire, one company captured Baekineru, while another, reinforced from reserve elements, advanced towards the ocean around Enogai Point.
 Japanese defensive fire intensified.
 Captured machine guns were then turned against their previous operators as the defenders began to withdraw, while US mortarmen began firing on the Japanese line of retreat from the high ground overlooking the village.
 By mid-afternoon, the Marines had overcome the main Japanese defense, although they continued to experience harassing fire as they established defensive positions along the beach.